kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+Not very different from the current StatefulSet controller workflow.

+If the API server and/or etcd is unavailable, we either cannot apply the update to PVCs, or cannot gather status of PVCs.
+In both cases, the rollout will be blocked until the API server and/or etcd is available again.

 ###### What are other known failure modes?

 <!--